 How to prepare for your nursing interview

-Here are some steps you can take to make a great impression during interviews so you can find a job that fits.
+Here are some steps you can take to make a great impression during your job interviews so you can find a job that fits.

 - Prepare in advance for questions your prospective employer may ask, especially those that test your critical thinking, prioritization, and skills.